Fast quantum gates for exchange-only qubits using simultaneous exchange pulses: Results

 To verify and characterize the operation of simultaneous exchange, a SiGe quantum dot device fabricated by Intel \cite{Neyens_2024} is tuned up as an exchange-only qubit \cite{doi:10.1126/sciadv.1500214}.
+The electron spins are hosted in a Si/Si$_{0.7}$Ge$_{0.3}$ heterostructure grown on a 300-mm Si wafer.
+For the experiment the 12-dot Intel Tunnel Falls device that can host up to 12 electrons in a linear array was used to operate a single exchange only qubit \cite{doi:10.1021/acs.nanolett.4c05205}.
 The qubit is encoded across three quantum dots underneath metal “plunger” gates with “barrier” gates in between dots to control the exchange.
-The qubit is controlled via baseband pulses on the barrier gates and readout is performed using Pauli spin blockade with signal amplified by SiGe heterojunction bipolar transistor (HBT) cryogenic amplifiers \cite{Curry2019}.
+The qubit is controlled via baseband pulses on the barrier gates and readout is performed using Pauli spin blockade with signal amplified by SiGe heterojunction bipolar transistor (HBT) cryogenic amplifiers \cite{doi:10.1126/science.1116955, Curry2019}.

 To reduce sensitivity to charge noise and calibrate exchange, “fingerprint” plots \cite{PhysRevLett.116.110402} are acquired for the “$J_z$” and “$J_n$” control axes, corresponding to $J_{12}$ and $J_{23}$, respectively, where $J_n$ points down 120 degrees from the $z$-axis, analogous to Fig.~\ref{Fig:EOqubit}(b).
 For that the exchange interaction is varied as a function of barrier voltage and detuning, leading to the typical appearance of a fingerprint.
-In fact, for a fixed time of 100 ns, the barrier gate bias is pulsed to larger values while the voltage detuning between two surrounding plunger gates is pulsed from negative to positive values. $J_n$ fingerprint plots can be taken after preparing a singlet state, but $J_z$ fingerprints must have a pre- and post-$J_n$ rotation applied which brings the state to and from the $x-y$ plane of the Bloch sphere, respectively.
+In fact, for a fixed time of 100 ns, the barrier gate bias is pulsed to larger values while the voltage detuning between two surrounding plunger gates is pulsed from negative to positive values. $J_n$ fingerprint plots can be taken after preparing a singlet state, but $J_z$ fingerprints must have a pre- and post-$J_n$ rotation applied which brings the state to and from the $xy$-plane of the Bloch sphere, respectively.